smetj/uplook/README.rst

 What?
 -----

-A Python module which facilitates flexible configuration value storage and access with support for external value lookups.
+An opinionated Python module which facilitates configuration value storage and access with support for external value lookups.